rotwurstesser/bb-notes/notes/Inputs and trickz.md

 IOANA pro tipps:
 ### never flip images with people in them!!!!
 people's faces are not symmetrical
+### on new apps/sites that you relase
+ think there is a huge risk of creating frustration because they HAVE to use the app and it’s not necessarily their choice. i think when you chose something, you are much more understanding or forgiving towards little problems.

 Ioana Mitrea 6:17 PM
 now the title - you see it makes a little triangle?